-- 13. The instructor used more than one kind of assessment. - 14.
-Assessments were graded and returned within ten to fourteen days of submission. - 15.
-The instructor provided constructive feedback on assessments when appropriate. - 16.
-Grading of assessments followed given oral and written guidelines. - 17.
-Assessments required higher-order thinking. - 18.
+- 13. The instructor used more than one kind of assessment/assignment to evaluate relevant course objectives. - 14.
+Assessments/Assignments were graded and returned within fourteen days of submission. - 15.
+The instructor provided constructive feedback on assessments/assignments when appropriate. - 16.
+Grading of assessments/assignments followed prescribed guidelines. - 17.
+Assessments/Assignments required higher-order thinking. - 18.
 List below several specific things you liked about this course and/or the instructor. - 19.
 List below several specific recommendations for improving this course or the instructor's teaching.